-- (1) The committee may form an administration to carry out the administrative work to achieve the objectives of the association. - (2) The administration shall carry out such administrative work under the direction of the Chief Executive. - (3) The administration is supervised by, and is accountable to, the committee with regard to the discharge of its functions. - (4) No person employed as a member of the administration shall be a member of the association. - (5) Should the committee not form an administration, it shall carry out the administrative work to achieve the objectives of the association.
+- (1) The committee may form an administration to carry out the administrative work to achieve the objectives of the association. - (2) The committee shall establish organisational regulations to define the scope of duties to be carried out by the administration and the committee. - (3) The administration shall carry out such administrative work under the direction of the Chief Executive. - (4) The administration is supervised by, and is accountable to, the committee with regard to the discharge of its functions. - (5) No person employed by the administration shall be a member of the association. - (6) Should the committee not form an administration, it shall carry out the administrative work to achieve the objectives of the association.